-This sparkling Christmas tradition receives a new lease on life in Terence Kohler’s beloved production, returning once again to Hong Kong with fresh new surprises!
+This sparkling Christmas tradition receives a new lease on life in Terence Kohler’s beloved production, returning once again to Hong Kong!
 Join Clara and Fritz on their unforgettable journey as they valiantly battle the villainous Rat King, and the Nutcracker Prince and his Ballerina love reunite in a breathtaking final pas de deux.
 A true holiday ballet for the entire family, The Nutcracker is the perfect way to experience the magic of Tchaikovsky’s timeless score and introduce children to the power and beauty of classical dance!

 Choreography: Terence Kohler